Lovor01/makeiteasy-popup/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload the plugin files to the `/wp-content/plugins/makeiteasy-popup` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress

+== Known bugs ==

+Opening several modal popups one over another may result in user being unable to close popup.
+I am working to fix this

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =
+= Waiting for your questions =

-Answer to foo bar dilemma.
+I'll answer them here.

 == Screenshots ==